-[See Discrimination, Harassment, and Retaliation on page 23.]
+[See Dating Violence, Discrimination, Harassment, and Retaliation.]

 SAFETY

 Student safety on campus and at school-related events is a high priority of the district.
 Although the district has implemented safety procedures, the cooperation of students is essential to ensuring school safety.
 A student should: